raizen74/aws-mle/README.md

 ## SageMaker TensorBoard

-Capability of SageMaker that you can use to visualize and analyze intermediate tensors during model training.
+Toolkit for Tensorflow and Pytorch that you can use to visualize and analyze intermediate tensors during model training, it has integration with SageMaker via console.
 SageMaker with TensorBoard provides full visibility into the model training process, including debugging and model optimization.
-You can analyze the intermediate activations and gradients during training
+You can analyze the intermediate activations and gradients during training. **Requires some modifications to the training script**.

 ## Step functions